Continual Learning for Instruction Following from Realtime Feedback: Experimental Setup

 \paragraph{Initialization Data} Except when specified otherwise, the demonstration training dataset $\dataset_0$ includes 8{,}790 instructions from 456 randomly-sampled human-human interactions from \citet{Suhr2019:cerealbar}.
 Pilots studies showed estimating $\params_1$ using this data provides a good balance of human-human data amount and initial system performance for interaction with human users.

 \paragraph{Model} We implement the policy $\pi$ as a neural network with parameters $\theta$.
+The network design is based on the design of \citet{Suhr2019:cerealbar}, except that we account for partial observability.
 Roughly, the instruction $\instruction$ and observation $\obs$ are embedded independently.
-The representation of $\obs$ is similar to that of \citet{Suhr2019:cerealbar}, but accounts for partial observability.
-We perform instruction-conditioned convolutions on the embedded observation to mix features from both inputs, and use a modified \system{LingUNet}~\cite{Blukis:18visit-predict} to generate a distribution over actions. \autoref{sec:sup:model} provides formal model details.
+We use instruction-conditioned convolutions on the embedded observation to mix features from both inputs, and a modified \system{LingUNet}~\cite{Blukis:18visit-predict} generates a distribution over actions. \autoref{sec:sup:model} provides formal model details.

 \paragraph{Deployment} In each round of deployment, we collect up to a fixed number of interactions per user.
 We instruct users to use the reboot button sparingly, and only when they anticipate the follower will make a mistake that cannot be easily corrected.
 We do not enforce any specific feedback patterns.
 Users are aware that their instructions and feedback will be used to train the agent for future rounds.